Judgement Day in Islam: Paradise

+Hellfire

 Punishment and suffering in hell in mainstream Islam varies according to the sins of the condemned person.
 It is commonly believed by Muslims that confinement to hell is temporary for Muslims but not for others.

-Hell is described physically in different ways by different sources of Islamic literature.
+Physically hell is described in different ways by different Quranic verses, hadith, and other Islamic literature.
 It is enormous in size, and located below heaven.
-Different sources give different descriptions of its structure.
-There are seven levels but it is also said to be a huge pit over which the bridge of As-Sirāt crosses; to have mountains, rivers, valleys and "even oceans" filled with disgusting fluids; and also to be able to walk (controlled by reins), and ask questions, much like a sentient being.
+It has seven levels but it is also said to be a huge pit over which the bridge of As-Sirāt crosses; it has mountains, rivers, valleys and "even oceans" filled with disgusting fluids; but like a sentient being, is also to be able to walk (controlled by reins), and ask questions.

 Literal or figurative interpretation

 While early Muslims debated whether scripture on Judgement day should be interpreted literally or figuratively, the school of thought that prevailed (Ashʿarī) "affirmed that such things as" connected with Judgement day as "the individual records of deeds (including the paper, pen, and ink with which they are inscribed), the bridge, the balance, and the pond" are "realities", and "to be understood in a concrete and literal sense."
 Regarding heaven and hell, today, "the vast majority of believers", (according to Smith and Haddad), understand verses of the Quran on Jannah (and hellfire) "to be real and specific, anticipating them" with joy or terror, although this view "has generally not insisted that the realities of the next world will be identical with those of this world".
 On the other hand, since "the time and chronology are less important than the ultimate significance of resurrection and judgement "as a whole", the point of stories of Judgement day in the eschatological manuals is to be "didactic" not accurate, i.e. to raise awareness of "the threat and promise" of the message of Islam even if most of the story is based not on the verses of the Quran but on the author's imagination.
 The eschatological manual Kitāb aḥwāl al-qiyāma, for example, describes the Fire/Hell terrifyingly but implausibly as having "four legs (between each leg 1000 years), thirty heads with 30,000 mouths each, lips like 1000 mountains, and so on".